Jimmie McDaniel

-Jimmie McDaniel (September 4, 1916 – March 8, 1990) was an African-American tennis player.
-He was a four time American Tennis Association singles champion.
+Jimmie Pierce McDaniel (September 4, 1916 – March 8, 1990) was an African-American tennis player.
+He won the American Tennis Association, ATA National Championships event four times (1939–1941, 1946).
 He was said to be the "greatest black player of the pre-war (WWII) era."
 He was a lefty and was about 6 ft 5 in tall.

+He was active from 1939 to 1954 and won 10 career singles titles.

 Biography

+McDaniel was born on 4 September 1919 in Greenville, Alabama, United States.
 Jimmie was raised in Los Angeles where he attended Manual Arts High School.
 His father Willis McDaniel was a former baseball player in the Negro leagues who worked as a railroad porter in Los Angeles; his mother, Ruby McDaniel, worked as a domestic six days a week to put food on the table.
 When Willis died, his wife, Ruby (Harrison) McDaniel, was left to care for their seven young children.

 Jimmie picked up tennis in elementary school, hitting balls against a backboard or practicing on the school’s sole dirt court.
 He never had a lesson and never played a junior tournament.
 At Manual Arts High School in Los Angeles, he focused on track and field until his senior year, when he joined the previously all-white tennis team and led it to the league championship.
 Although the only Black player on his high school's tennis squad, McDaniel was the highest ranked player at the school.
 In 1935, McDaniel played a practice match against a fellow Los Angeles high school student Bobby Riggs, who was then the top-ranked junior player in the country, and who would go on to win Wimbledon in 1939 and the U.S. Nationals in 1939 and 1941.
 (He is best remembered for losing to Billie Jean King in what was billed as the “Battle of the Sexes,” at the Houston Astrodome in 1973.)
 At the time of the match Riggs was ranked as the number one junior player in the country and McDaniel had only been playing for two years.
 McDaniel lost, 7–5, 13–11, in the hotly contested battle.